corvus-cyber/SCOUT19/README.md

 - How to make api's and third-party api's responsive to a mobile first ui
 - Working in teams
 - Realizing there could be different creative approaches to solve one problem
+- using selectors and the ability to edit SVG objects post render

 ## Future Development:
 - Use Query strings so that we could build multiple htmls that would save the user’s searched state so they could share the latest data on social media.